veronicaadler/ability_score_generator/README.md

 # Ability Score Generator

 Calculates ability scores used in Dungeons and Dragons v3.5 and recommends how ability scores should be assigned based on the given character's race and class.
-Allows for saving scores to the server, as well as adding comments and deleting scores.
+Allows for saving scores to mock JSON server, as well as adding comments and deleting scores.

 ## Motivation

 This generator is a tool that takes care of the essential ability score calculations for Dungeons and Dragons gameplay, allowing a player to more quickly and easily build their characters.
-It aims to be simple to use, especially for beginners who may struggle with the amount of preparation and calculations required to begin gameplay.
+It aims to be simple to use, especially for beginners.

 ## Installation
 * Clone / download ability_score_generator.